onap/integration/docs/docs_scaleout.rst

 PART 2 - Scale Out Use Case Instantiation
 -----------------------------------------
+Note that the postman collection linked at the top of this page, does provide some level of automatic scripting that will automatically get values between request and provision the following queries

 This step is only required if CDS is used.

 GET information from SDC catalogdb